Augustus (title)

-Augustus (plural Augusti; /ɔːˈɡʌstəs/ aw-GUST-əs, [au̯ˈɡʊstʊs]; "majestic", "great" or "venerable") was an ancient Roman title given as both name and title to Gaius Julius Caesar Octavianus (often referred to simply as Augustus), Rome's first Emperor.
-On his death, it became an official title of his successor, and was so used by Roman emperors thereafter.
-The feminine form Augusta was used for Roman empresses and other female members of the Imperial family.
+Augustus (plural Augusti; /ɔːˈɡʌstəs/ aw-GUST-əs, [au̯ˈɡʊstʊs]; "majestic", "great" or "venerable") was the main title of the Roman emperors during Antiquity.
+It was given as both name and title to Gaius Julius Caesar Octavianus (often referred to simply as Augustus) in 27 BC, marking his accession as Rome's first emperor.
+On his death, it became an official title of his successor, and was so used by all emperors thereafter.
+The feminine form Augusta was used for Roman empresses and other female members of the imperial family.
 The masculine and feminine forms originated in the time of the Roman Republic, in connection with things considered divine or sacred in traditional Roman religion.
-Their use as titles for major and minor Roman deities of the Empire associated the Imperial system and Imperial family with traditional Roman virtues and the divine will, and may be considered a feature of the Roman Imperial cult.
+Their use as titles for major and minor Roman deities of the Empire associated the imperial system and family with traditional Roman virtues and the divine will and may be considered a feature of the Roman imperial cult.